chmp/cargo-wop/Readme.md

 **WARNING:** this package is experimental at the moment.

-Rust source files as self-contained projects. `cargo-wop` allows to `cargo` work with rust source file as if thy were full projects.
+Rust source files as self-contained projects. `cargo-wop` allows `cargo`to work with rust source file as if thy were full projects.
 This project is heavily inspired by [cargo-script][cargo-script], [cargo-eval][cargo-eval].
-In contrast to these projects, `cargo-wop` is designed to be as close as possible to cargo and support all sensible arguments.
+In contrast to these projects, `cargo-wop` is designed to be as close as possible to cargo and support all sensible subcommands.

-Run a file as a script (or the [default command](#how-arguments-are-interpreted)):
+Run a file as a script:

 ```bash
 cargo wop my-script.rs